vaishali483/Industrial_Fault_Routing_Agent/README.md

 # Industrial Fault Routing Agent

-An auditable decision agent for resolving conflicting industrial equipment diagnostics.
+An auditable agent that handles conflicting diagnostics from industrial equipment.

-The system receives competing assessments from:
+The system receives results from two sources:

-* an **ML anomaly detector**, which is sensitive to novel failure patterns but vulnerable to false positives and noisy sensor behaviour;
+* **ML Anomaly Detector:** Good at finding unusual or new failure patterns, but can be affected by sensor noise and false positives.
-* a **rule-based diagnostic engine**, which is precise for known faults but brittle when encountering novel conditions or stale rule updates.
+* **Rule-based Diagnostic Engine:** Reliable for known faults, but can miss new failure patterns or use outdated rule updates.

-For each fault, the agent evaluates the reliability of both sources, identifies their specific disagreement, selects an operational action, and produces an auditable explanation of the decision.
+For each fault, the agent compares both results, checks how reliable they are, finds the conflict, and chooses the safest action.
+It also records why that decision was made.

-## Supported Actions
+### Supported Actions

-The agent routes each alert to one of four outcomes:
+Each fault is routed to one of four actions:

 * **Immediate shutdown**
 * **Scheduled maintenance**
 * **Continue monitoring**
 * **Escalate to specialist**

-The decision policy deliberately does not always trust either diagnostic source.
+The agent does not always trust one diagnostic source over the other.

 ---